Hawaii National Guard History

 1980-1989

-1982 The Hawaii Army National Guard continued to provide helicopter support to the counties for “Green Harvest” operations.
-Read about it on page 8 in the 1982 Annual Report
+1982 Hawaii Army National Guard responded to drought in the Waimea-Hamakua districts by carrying pipes into rugged areas of the Waimea Mountains.
+Read about it on page 14 in the 1982 Annual Report

 23 NOV 1982 Hurricane lwa’s destructive force struck the islands of Oahu and Kauai.
 Its hurricane winds and powerful ocean surges devastated Kauai and parts of Oahu.
 Army National Guard soldiers reported to their armory to assist various neighborhood communities and the Air National Guard contributed to the mitigation and relief effort.
-Read about it on the cover page of the 1982 Winter Pupukahi, page 5 of the 1983 Spring Pupukahi, on page 5 of the 1984 First Quarter Pupukahi, on page 15 in the 1983 Annual Report and on page 15 in the 1984 Annual Report
+Read about it on the cover page of the 1982 Winter Pupukahi, page 5 of the 1983 Spring Pupukahi, and on page 5 of the 1984 First Quarter Pupukahi

 OCT 1986 Sgt.
 Maj.
 William L. Duncan Jr. becomes the first Command Senior Enlisted Leader of the Hawaii National Guard.